-More diversity is needed in architecture, says body’s first black president
+More diversity is needed in architecture, says body’s first Black president

 “Engaging with decision and policymakers to pursue effective climate action, including a robust strategy for minimising the carbon impact from buildings, remains a priority for me and the RIBA.”

-He also said that, as experts predict 80% of the buildings in use by 2050 have already been built, “increasing the longevity and energy efficiency of our existing buildings through retrofit is essential to achieving a low carbon future”.
+He also said that, as experts predict 80 per cent of the buildings in use by 2050 have already been built, “increasing the longevity and energy efficiency of our existing buildings through retrofit is essential to achieving a low carbon future”.

 He said RIBA will, under his leadership, keep the pressure up on calls for a national retrofit strategy, which he said so far had not produced the policy action that is needed.